 AP story, GOP leader hopes to work with Obama on some issues.

-It's about Mitch McConnell, quoted as saying, I can't believe Obama's gonna continue to ignore the wishes of the American people.
+This posted last night, it's about Mitch McConnell quoted as saying, I can't believe Obama is going to continue to ignore the wishes of the American people.

 If his party has a very bad day on November 2nd, if he pivots and wants to work with us, obviously I'd be happy to talk to him.